-Prerequisite: (R) (W) Math 0403 or adequate math placement test score, CHEM 1123 Principles of Chemistry AND CHEM 1131 Principles of Laboratory Chemistry OR CHEM 1115 General Chemistry, BIO 1023, BIO 1314, BIO 1414, PSY 1113, ENGL 1113, ENGL 1213, NUR 1512 (unless exempt).
+Prerequisite: CHEM 1123 and CHEM 1131 OR CHEM 1115; BIO 1023, BIO 1314, BIO 1414, PSY 1113, ENGL 1113, NUR 1512 (unless exempt).
+Corequisite: ENGL 1213; POLSC 1113

 2 CREDITS The course is designed for licensed paramedics and licensed practical nurses who have been admitted to the nursing program's career ladder pathway.
 The course will introduce students to the philosophy and organizing framework of the OCCC nursing program.
 Theory concepts will include role transition as well as role expectations and legal considerations for the practice of the registered nurse.
 Course content will also provide introductions to the Human Patient Simulator and the nursing computer lab with reviews of basic nursing skills, including IV therapy and drug calculations.
 The course design will incorporate directed studies and computer aided instruction.